The Chinese University of Hong Kong

 - Optional excursions

 Students on GEO programs must pay the advertised program cost order to participate.
-This cost will be made in three payments (application fee + deposit + final balance).
+This cost will be made in three payments (Application Deposit + First Payment + Final balance).
 Students using financial aid can provide additional paperwork in lieu of deposit and final balance payments.

-Deposit: A non-refundable deposit of $1000 must be received by April 18, 2018 in order to confirm your enrollment in the program.
-Students who are using financial aid may have the deposit deadline extended.
+First Payment: A non-refundable First Payment of $1000 must be received by April 20.
+This fee is paid online through the MasonAbroad application system and is included in the program fee.
+Students who are using financial aid may have this payment deadline extended.
 See "Financial Aid" information below.

-Final Balance: The final balance payment is due by May 2, 2018.
-This is the difference of your Program Cost minus your paid application fee and deposit.
+Final Balance: The final balance payment is due by May 5.
+This is the difference of your Program Cost minus your paid Application Deposit and First Payment.
 Students who are using financial aid may have the payment deadline extended.
 See "Financial Aid" information below.

 Financial Aid: Students who intend to use financial aid to fund their program fees (partially or in full) must have the "Intent to Use Financial Aid" form completed and on file with the Global Education Office by the deposit deadline.
 This form is available once you have started your application for this program in MasonAbroad.